 ●Participate in professional development and regular training on database platform to ensure Commonwealth’s Development team uses the tool to its full potential

-●Manage all aspects of event on-site for all local events
+●Manage all aspects on-site for all local events

-●Work closely with Commonwealth’s Chef Manager and Kitchen Team for all relevant events
+●Work closely with Commonwealth’s Chef Manager to coordinate food and beverage for all relevant events

 ●Research, identify, secure, and coordinate all venues, catering, rentals, and vendors